pachterlab/kallistobustools/velocity_index_tutorial.md

 >ENST00000456328.2_intron_0_109_chr1_12228_f
 CTGCATGTAACTTAATACCACAACCAGGCATAGGGGAAAGATTGGAGGAAAGATGAGTGAGAGCATCAACTTCTCTCACAACCTAGGCCAGTAAGTAGTGCTTGTGCTCATCTCCTTGGCTGTGATACGTGGCCGGCCCTCGCTCCAGCAGCTGGACCCCTACCTGCCGTCTGCTGCCATCGGAGCCCAAAGCCGGGCTGTGACTGCTCAGACCAGCCGGCTGGAGGGAGGGGCTCAGCAGGTCTGGCTTTGGCCCTGGGAGAGCAGGTGGAAGATCAGGCAGGCCATCGCTGCCACAGAACCCAGTGGATTGGCCTAGGTGGGATCTCTGAGCTCAACAAGCCCTCTCTGGGTGGTAGGTGCAGAGACGGGAGGGGCAGAGCCGCAGGCACAGCCAAGAGGGCTGAAGAAATGGTAGAACGGAGCAGCTGGTGATGTGTGGGCCCACCGGCCCCAGGCTCCTGTCTCCCCCCAGGTGTGTGGTGATGCCAGGCATGCCCTTCCCCAGCATCAGGTCTCCAGAGCTGCAGAAGACGACGGCCGACTTGGATCACACTCTTGTGAG
 ```
-First we need to get a list of all of the intronic transcript IDs represented in our FASTA file, with and without version numbers.
+First we need to get a list of all of the intronic transcript IDs represented in our FASTA file, with or without version numbers.
 ```
 $ cat introns.fa | awk '/^>/ {print $0}' | tr "_" " " | awk '{print $3"."$4}' > introns_transcripts.txt
 $ cat introns_transcripts.txt | tr "." " " | awk '{print $1}' > introns_transcripts_no_version.txt
 ```
 **Note:** your FASTA header may not be structured exactly like the example.
 If that is the case, you can change the columns that are printed in the `awk` command.
 For example, `awk '{print $3}'` prints the 3rd column.

+**Note:** its important that the transcript IDs be consistent with the `tr2g.txt` that you made earlier, i.e. keep both with or without version.

 Now we add an identifier to the transcript IDs
 ```
 $ cat introns_transcripts_no_version.txt | awk '{print $0"."NR"-I"}' > introns_transcripts.to_capture.txt
 ```
 Next we have to map the transcripts to their respective genes.

 We need to fix all of the labels for the FASTA file so that they contain the transcript ID, an identifier specifying that the transcript is an "intronic" transcript, and a unique number to avoid duplicates.
 This is easily accomplished with an `awk` command